 Consult our research webpages for more information about the scientific activities we are engaged in, and about the areas of mathematics in which you might be supervised.

-You are encouraged to apply early; for more details see how to apply.
+You are encouraged to apply early:

 Students from other universities